-In Ireland Blood was joined with defeated and disgruntled Cromwellians who attempted to take seize Dublin Castle and take its governor, Lord Ormonde prisoner.
-This plot failed and Blood was forced to fell to Holland, with a price on his head for his crimes.
+In Ireland, Blood was joined with defeated and disgruntled Cromwellians who attempted to take seize Dublin Castle and take its governor, Lord Ormonde prisoner.
+This plot failed and Blood was forced to fall to Holland, with a price on his head for his crimes.
 He was now one of the most wanted men in England.

 As the Clare Library’s research puts it: